 Criteria for Evaluation

 Your Principal, Assistant Superintendent of Instruction, Endowment Teacher Grant Committee and in some cases your Chief Technology Officer will be looking at each grant application.
 Criteria on rubric used to evaluate will include but not limited to:

 - Number of students impacted?

 - Is SchoolPower SEF the best funding source?

 - Does it enhance the Curriculum?

 - Grant application process continues.

-- Application Process closes at 5:00 on Monday March 4th, 2013.
+- The Application Process closes on March 3rd, 2017 @ 5 pm.
 There will be no exceptions to this closing date.

 - Comments & Ratings by Principals, Tech Dept (when applicable) & District